nuxt/docs/en/guide/development-tools.md

 ---
-title: Tests
+title: Development Tools
-description: Testing your application is part of the web development.
-Nuxt.js helps you to make it as easy as possible.
+description: Nuxt.js helps you to make your web development enjoyable.
 ---

 > Testing your application is part of the web development.
 Nuxt.js helps you to make it as easy as possible.